RagingRudolf/UCommerce.Profiling/README.md

 uCommerce is a e-commerce platform build on .NET.
 You can find more information about it [here](http://www.ucommerce.net/ "uCommerce")

+## Requirements

+- .NET
+- uCommerce and how to register components

+## Install

+- Compile the project against your specific uCommerce version, Castle.Windsor, NHibernate and FluentNHibernate.
+- Register ProfilingInterceptor in uCommerce "customs.config".
+- Register custom session provider instead of ucommerce's default one to get SQL queries shown as well.
+- Register interceptor on the components you want to intercept.
+- Register ProfilingHandlerModule if you want a simple HttpModule for starting MiniProfiler on request start.

 ## Future

 As of right now you have to manual configure an interceptor for those services you want to intercept.
 I will try to make a facility to Castle.Windsor which will put an interceptor on all components when they are registered so it will be even easier to profile.

+Enjoy!